biopython/biopython.github.io/wiki/BioSQL.md

 ```
 The two files that are needed are the following:
 1. biosqldb-mysql.sql -- the BioSQL schema -- found inside the **sql** subfolder
-2. load_ncbi_taxonomy.pl -- the Perl script to populate the database -- found inside the **scrpts** subfolder
+2. load_ncbi_taxonomy.pl -- the Perl script to populate the database -- found inside the **scripts** subfolder

 Creating the empty database
 ---------------------------